 The purpose of this challenge is to design an adaptation algorithm tailored towards HTTP chunked transfer streaming in the near-second (1-2s) latency range.
 It should minimize rebuffering while maximizing bandwidth utilization given the considerations above.
 The algorithm must also be fair to other clients viewing the same stream - its performance should not come at the expense of another.
 The proposed algorithm must be implementable on the web and within an HTML5-based player.

-In order to standardize and streamline development, Twitch will be providing a testbed against which to evaluate implementations.
-While not yet finalized, it will be web-based with a development build of an open-source player such as Dash.js or Hls.js.
-A test stream will also be provided, along with network profiles which reproduce our representative conditions.
-Over the coming weeks, more detailed information will be posted on this page.
+In order to standardize and streamline development, Twitch is providing a testbed against which to evaluate implementations.
+Detailed information is provided at the links below.
+A test stream is also provided, along with network profiles which reproduce our representative conditions (soon).

 The efficacy of the proposed algorithm will be evaluated based upon the following criteria (not in order):